Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 * bit0 for D0 (and 2 for D1, 4 for D2, ...)
 1 means Dn is active, 0 means not
 * bit1 for D0 (and 3 for D1, 5 for D2, ...)
 0 means normal, 1 means inverted

-# connectedDns, coreXYRatioZ
+# connectedDns, coreXZRatio

 For parallel arms, those special parameters store the configuration:

 * connectedDns are the connected Dn for CoreXY by storing the positions as flags.
 5BarParScara has the 4 or 5 (when using cantilevered) Dns flagged.
-* coreXYRatioZ stores the Z ratio for CoreXZ and CoreYZ types (default 3)
+* coreXZRatio stores the Z ratio for CoreXZ (default 3).
+It is the Z parameter of cartesian kinematics

 The binary flag is calculated by (variable |= (1<< Dnnumber))